Best practices for Iceberg in CDP

 iceberg.worker.num-threadssystem property to a higher value to speed up query compilation.

 Monitor the growth of positional delta files, and perform timely compactions.

 - Speed up drop table performance, preventing deletion of data files by using the following

 Set external.table.purge=false and gc.enabled=false

-- To improve concurrency on writes and reduce commit failures, tune the table properties:
+- Tune the following table properties to improve concurrency on writes and reduce commit

 commit.retry.num-retries(default is 4),